darryncampbell/App-Actions-Demo/README.md

 ## Conclusions
 The App Actions feature is interesting and potentially powerful but I would not personally recommend it to any Enterprise app developers today.

 The required integration with Google Assistant and manual approval of shortcuts would not work on a shared, dedicated enterprise device.
-I am unsure whether App Actions would work with Android Enterprise Google accounts, though I suspect the dependency on the Google Assistant would preclude that.
+I am unsure whether App Actions would work with Android Enterprise Google accounts.

 There would be definite advantages to using App Actions in the enterprise, notably the ability to harness natural language processing on-device through a simple and approachable API is compelling but the technology is today definitely focused on consumer end users.
 If you are looking for on-device speech recognition today, I would probably direct my customers towards the [DataWedge Voice Input feature](https://developer.zebra.com/blog/giving-context-speech-datawedge-and-voice-input)